Reno Racer Dies in Runway Accident

 Key Takeaways:

-• Renowned 80-year-old air racer and aircraft builder John Parker died in a crash at Reno-Stead Airport.
+• Renowned Reno air racer and aircraft builder John Parker, 80, died in a crash at Reno-Stead Airport.

-• Parker was flying a Thunder Mustang, a scale P-51 replica produced by his company, American Air Racing, when it flipped on the runway; the accident cause is under NTSB investigation.
+• Parker was flying a Thunder Mustang, a scale P-51 replica that his company specialized in, when it flipped over on the runway; the accident cause is under NTSB investigation.

-• A retired airline pilot, Parker was highly decorated in air racing, having won the Sport Class four times and the Formula One class three times.
+• A distinguished figure in the air racing community and a retired airline pilot, Parker won the Sport Class four times and the Formula One class three times.

 See a mistake?
 Contact us.